BeejLuig/ruby_classes_lesson/README.md

 > Classes in Ruby are first-class objects...When a new class is created, an object of type Class is initialized and assigned to a global constant.

-Everything in Ruby is an object.
-In order to create a new "hero" object of type Class, we use this constructor:
+Everything in Ruby is an object ([Almost](http://rubylearning.com/blog/2010/09/27/almost-everything-is-an-object-and-everything-is-almost-an-object/)).
+In order to create a new "hero" object of type Class, we use this syntax:

 ```ruby
 class Hero